 I am definitely a coffee lover – most mornings find me double-fisting a protein shake and a half-caf Americano with a dash of coconut milk.
-(Unless of course I add my coffee to my smoothie like this recipe…)
+(Unless of course I add my coffee to my loaded smoothie like this recipe…)

 If you’re a coffee fan too, then I’ve got great news for you!
 Recent research shows that drinking your daily cup of joe can help you live a longer, healthier life…

 More coffee means a lower risk of death

 In a newly published study, researchers tracked the coffee-drinking habits of over 20,000 people for a full decade.

 They found that people who consumed at least four cups of coffee a day had a 64% lower risk of death than those who didn’t drink coffee at all.1